You can find more information about my research in the

-While at NRC, I initiated and led several projects including the "On-board Credentials" project, co-designed secure simple pairing protocols deployed in Bluetooth devices from version 2.1 onwards, and jointly conceived and contributed to the GAIN project which led to the design of Generic Authentication Architecture.
+While at NRC, I initiated and led several projects including the "On-board Credentials" project, co-designed the "secure simple pairing" protocols, deployed in Bluetooth devices from version 2.1 onwards, and jointly conceived and contributed to the GAIN project which led to the design of Generic Authentication Architecture.
 While at ZRL, I worked on the SEMPER project in which my primary responsibility was the design and implementation of the generic payment service framework.
-I also co-designed the fair exchange protocols in the Fair and Secure Electronic Transactions project.
+I also co-designed the fair exchange protocols in ZRL's Fair and Secure Electronic Transactions project.

 I received my formal education at the Department of Computer Science and Engineering at the Indian Institute of Technology, Kharagpur, at the dear departed School of Computer and Information Science (now part of the Department of Electrical Engineering and Computer Science) at Syracuse University, and at the Department of Computer Science at the University of Waterloo.

 Here is a pointer to my profile containing my current CV and standard bio (full version or short version) which have some more information.
 There is also a Wikipedia page.